Stein Neural Sampler: Introduction

+A core problem in machine learning and Bayesian statistics is to approximate a complex target distribution given its probability density up to an (unknown) normalizing constant.
+Take posterior sampling as an example, the target distribution is proportional to the prior times the likelihood and evaluation is hard without the normalizing constant.
+For decades, researchers have been relying on mainly Markov Chain Monte Carlo (MCMC) \citep{gamerman2006markov} and Variational Bayes (VB) \citep{kingma2013auto, blei2017variational} to evaluate such densities.
+However, MCMC can be slow to mix and hard to scale to large data sets or complex models.
+While VB is more computationally feasible, its performance is often hindered by the lack of capacity in the variational family and using Kullback-Leibler (KL) divergence as the training objective \citep{yao18yes}.

-Motivated by the weaknesses and advantages of MCMC, VB and SVGD, it is desirable to construct a sampler that is both asymptotically correct with less convergence issue and able to generate sample instantaneously after being well trained. \citet{villani2008optimal} showed that between any two non-atomic distributions, there always exist a measurable transform $T$.
-Therefore, a natural route to achieve our goals is through learning a preservable transformation $T$ that transforms an easy-to-sample distribution $p_z(z)$ to the target distribution $q(x)$.
-One way to learn such a transformation is to model it within a sufficiently rich family of functions such as Neural Network \citep{raghu2016expressive}.
-The success of Generative Adversarial Network (GAN) indicates that Neural networks have very strong expressive power in modeling complex distributions \citep{goodfellow2014, radford2015unsupervised, brock2018large}.
+Considering the weaknesses and advantages of MCMC and VB, it is desirable to construct a sampler with larger capacity, better objective and scales for modern machine learning tasks. \citet{villani2008optimal} showed that between any two non-atomic distributions, there always exists a measurable transformation.
+Therefore, we propose to learn such a transformation from an easy-to-sample reference distribution to the target distribution by modeling it within a sufficiently rich family of functions, such as neural networks \citep{raghu2016expressive}.
+The expressive power of deep neural networks in modeling complex distributions has been demonstrated by the recent success of Generative Adversarial Network (GAN), where the adversarial game between the generator and the discriminator enables a data-dependent, problem-specific objective that yields astonishing empirical performances never seen before \citep{goodfellow2014, radford2015unsupervised, brock2018large}.

-Although both GAN and our sampler aim at generating samples from complicated distributions, GAN learns from a set of true samples, while our sampler is trained with the un-normalized true density $q$.
-Given an explicit form of $q$ seems more informative, however, it may involve intractable integrations when measuring the distance between the samples and the target.
+Although both GAN and our sampler aim at generating samples from complicated distributions, GAN learns from a set of true samples (images), while our sampler is trained with the un-normalized true density $q$.
+An explicit form of $q$ seems more informative, however, it may involve intractable integrations when measuring the distance between the samples and the target.
 To bypasses these difficulties, we turn to Stein discrepancy, which can serve as a measurement of sample quality.

-\paragraph{Our Contribution} In this paper, we propose two new sampling schemes based on Stein discrepancy that can directly learn preservable transformations constructed by neural networks: Kernelized Stein Discrepancy Neural Sampler (KSD-NS) and Fisher Divergence Neural Sampler (Fisher-NS).

-\begin{enumerate} \item KSD-NS: The sampler is trained by directly minimizing the Kernelized Stein Discrepancy (KSD) between the generated samples and the target density.
-KSD as loss can be interpreted as a one-sample goodness-of-fit testing statistic.
-Our training procedure is based on an estimator of KSD with the mini-batch error bound of $\cO\rbr{1/\sqrt{n}}$.